yukiisen/chatterbox/README.md

 - ```mysql``` because I use windows 7

 ## Screenshots:
-**I could barely take these two since I'm using a different environment now and I'm not reads to re-write this terrible code**
+**I could barely take these two since I'm using a different environment now and I'm not ready to re-write this terrible code**

 The login screen:
 <img src="https://github.com/yukiisen/chatterbox/blob/main/loginscreen.png?raw=true" />